subins2000/subins2000/thoughts.md

 <details>
 <summary>Hooman companions</summary>

 Of all the animals on Earth, there are only dogs and cats who we have the most companionship with.
 There are cows, goats too, but I mean organisms that is near to the size of a dog/cat.
 [Indian grey mongoose](https://en.wikipedia.org/wiki/Indian_gray_mongoose) is cool, but they're very scared of humans.
 They stand up and stare at you, but I think they're cool.
-Snakes can't kill them, that's pretty savage.<br/><br/>
+Snakes can't kill them, that's pretty savage.

 A mother mongoose and their kids sometimes come in the backyard to find something to eat, but they're very scared of humans.
 They haven't developed the sound as cats do for begging, but they might in future, maybe.
 Were cats too savage like mongoose in the past ?
 Oh, [maybe](https://www.flickr.com/photos/damienbottura/2050971092/).
 Their cousin Tigers sure are !